pletfix/oauth-plugin/README.md

 ## Contribution Guide

-Are you missing a socialite driver?
+Are you missing a social media driver?
 Then fork the repository, add a new driver in the `Drivers/SocialMedia` directory and make a pull request.
 There are already a few drivers, which you can orientate to the development.
 You'll see, it's not too difficult.